mzattera/predictive-powers/README.md

 You can access OpeanAi API by instantiating an `OpenAiClient`.
 Class constructors allow you to pass your OpenAi API key, which will be used in all subsequent calls.
 If you use the no-arguments constructor, the code will try to read the key from 'OPENAI_API_KEY' system environment variable.

-After that, you can call OpenAi API directly; this part of code is not heavily documented but matches 1:1 [OpenAi documentation](https://platform.openai.com/docs/api-reference/introduction).
+After that, you can call OpenAi API directly; this part of code is not heavily documented but matches 1:1 the [OpenAi API definition](https://platform.openai.com/docs/api-reference/introduction).

 ```java
 import io.github.mzattera.predictivepowers.openai.client.OpenAiClient;